Timinator2000/techio-algo-x/13 - coloring your requirements/02 - constructing a word search.md

 <BR>

-…the next section on all-or-none sets of events contains a [detailed implementation with coloring](all-or-none-with-colors) that might help.
+The next section on all-or-none sets of events contains a [detailed implementation with coloring](all-or-none-with-colors) that might help with general structure.

 </details>